 We are now happy to announce that the Asha Employable Skill Training courses are also available online at

 These homes were started out of our learning that Employable skill training by itself especially in the midst of difficult and dangerous circumstance is less productive.
-For many years, Asha Jyothi had tried to provide employable skills to girls and women coming from backgrounds of extreme poverty, sex trafficking, HIV/AIDS and temple prostitution.
+For many years, Asha Jyothi had tried to provide employable skills to girls and women coming from backgrounds of poverty, trafficking, HIV/AIDS among others.
 While the girls were often able to pick up their new skills, they needed extra help to overcome their pasts and truly use these new skills to their full potential.
-The Restoration, transformation and Window of Hope homes were started with the desire to provide these women a safe place for 11 months where they would receive loving care, trained counselling and healthy food in addition to their skill training courses, thus enabling them truly escape their circumstances to be self-sufficient.
+The Restoration and transformation homes were started with the desire to provide these women a safe place where they would receive loving care, counselling and healthy food in addition to their skill training courses, thus enabling them truly escape their circumstances to be self-sufficient.

 Asha Men’s employable Skill Training Centre